Estimated reading time: 5 minutes

 The skills above need to be recognized by a higher educational institution in addition to being a registered nurse.
 Another goal is to give the nurse the ability to teleconsult.
 The APN and Physician in charge can agree that the nurse can act on behalf of the Physician in cases of emergency.
 Examples of such are the Physician’s absence or lack of ability to assess patients.

 The practice of nursing is challenging physically and mentally.
 However, those with clear professional goals can persevere and endure hardships.
-The Philippine nursing curriculum emphasizes patient care and mastery of basic nursing skills, qualities that are valued overseas and deserves attention in its home country. – WhatALife!/Vaughn
+Additionally, the Philippine nursing curriculum emphasizes patient care and mastery of basic nursing skills, qualities that are valued overseas.
+These positions deserve attention in their home country. – WhatALife!/Vaughn

 Sources: (1), (2), (3), (4), (5)